RillingDev/musicbrainz-enricher/README.md

 ### Local History DB

 This application will remember entities checked already and will only re-check them after duration `n` days, where `n` defaults to 90 days.
-In order to reset this, delete the musicbrainz-enricher database in `~/.cache/`.
+In order to reset this, truncate the table `history_entry` in the schema `musicbrainz_enricher`.